occlum/occlum/demos/remote_attestation/README.md

 **Step 2.** Run this demo on Occlum

 Build the occlum image and run the RA test application.
+Log level is "off" by default.
 ```
-./run_on_occlum.sh
+./run_on_occlum.sh [off|trace]
 ```